 TriptIt is one of our go-to travel apps.
 It's a free travel planning tool that compiles all your reservations – from flights to hotels to restaurants – into a slick timeline.
 Once you've created an account and linked your email, all you have to do is forward your flight confirmation email to [email protected] – sometimes TripIt will even pull in the details for you.

-For example, here's the itinerary for my upcoming trip to Santiago, Chile.
+For example, here's an itinerary for a trip I took to Glacier National Park from August.

 No more digging through emails: Simply open TripIt whenever you need to check on your schedule or pull up a confirmation number.